arman-anm/Random-Quote-Generator/README.md

 # Random Quote Generator

-This simple app pulls a random quote from the [Ninja Quotes API](https://api-ninjas.com/api/quotes) every time user hits the "Generate Quote" button.
+This simple app pulls a random quote from the internet every time user hits the "Generate Quote" button.
 Plus the quote can be copied/shared easily by clicking the "Copy Quote" button!

 [Live Demo](https://arman-anm.github.io/Random-Quote-Generator)